Endless33/jumping-vpn-preview/README.md

 This repository does not contain the full implementation of Jumping VPN or VRP.
 It is a **preview of architectural intent**, not a product release.

+---

+Jumping VPN is not free.
+It’s not SaaS either.

+You pay 19.99€ once — and you get the program.

+That includes 7 days of full access.
+After that, you choose:

+Stay in Free Mode (1 route, limited features)
+Or activate a plan (1/3/12/24 months)

+The protocol stays.
+The VPN is yours.
+> The drift continues.

+---